 How to Properly Ventilate Your Home in the Summer

-Welcome to summer—time for sun-soaked days, leisurely afternoons, and... a house that feels like an oven?
-Not exactly the vibe you're going for, right?
+Welcome to summer—time for sun-soaked days, leisurely afternoons, and… a house that feels like an oven?
+Not exactly the vibe you’re going for.
 Good news: proper ventilation can change that.
-Let’s discuss why keeping your home breezy and fresh this summer is a must, and how to make it happen.
+Here’s why keeping your home breezy and fresh this summer is a must—and how to do it.

 Cracking the Windows